gabesullice/entity_access_policies/README.md

 The concept is simple.
 You put your entities under lock and key.

+*Warning*: This is _alpha_ software.
+In fact, the concepts here are under active discussion on Drupal.org and some really insightful ideas are being proposed by lots of people.
+This is an experimental implementation that is subject to change.

 ## Overview

 Inspired by the `hook_node_grants` and `hook_node_access_records` system, Entity Access Policies are incredibly flexible while being much easier to understand and applicable beyond just nodes.